Fundament-Software/scopes/doc/scopes-ref.rst

 .. define:: compiler-timestamp
 .. define:: debug-build?
 .. define:: e

+   Euler's number, also known as Napier's constant.
+Explicitly type-annotated versions of the constant are available as `e:f32` and `e:f64`
 .. define:: e:f32
 .. define:: e:f64
 .. define:: eol
 .. define:: false
 .. define:: none
 .. define:: null

+   A pointer constant of type `NullType` that is always zero and casts to any pointer type.
 .. define:: operating-system
 .. define:: package
 .. define:: pi

+   The number π, the ratio of a circle's circumference C to its diameter d.
+   Explicitly type-annotated versions of the constant are available as `pi:f32` and `pi:f64`.
 .. define:: pi:f32
 .. define:: pi:f64
 .. define:: pointer-flag-non-readable